Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Approaches to Adjusting for Survey Design

-Similar to \cite{2009arXiv0911.5357R}, we will use a curvature adjustment to the pseudo-posterior sample.
-However, following \cite{WilliamsISR21} we perform this adjustment post-hoc, instead of inserting significant complexities into the underlying MCMC sampling process.
+\cite{2009arXiv0911.5357R} propose a curvature adjustment to the pseudo-posterior sample and embed it into their MCMC procedure.
+However, \cite{WilliamsISR21} perform this adjustment post-hoc, instead of inserting significant complexities into the underlying MCMC sampling process.
 Let $\hat{\theta}_m$ represent the sample from the pseudo-posterior for $m = 1, \ldots, M$ draws with sample mean $\bar{\theta}$.
 Define the adjusted sample: